 Curriculum and Instruction 272-731: Collaborative Team Work for Inclusive School Reform (3 credits)

-This course guides practicing teachers in creating inclusive school communities for diverse learners.
-The course emphasizes the process and multiple forms of collaboration among professionals.
+This course is designed to guide educational practitioners into creating inclusive school communities for diverse learners.
 Various methods and tools for collaboration will be explored that promote effective team relationships, problem solving, and co-planning of differentiated curriculum and instruction.
 Activities and projects are problem-based and focus on generating solutions to programmatic, student-specific, or school-wide issues related to inclusive education.
 Class participants acquire skills to engage in collaborative teamwork and act as change facilitators within a school system.

 Curriculum and Instruction 272-713: Technology Integration for Teaching and Learning (3 credits)

-This course provides a broad introduction to the field of Educational Communications and Technology (ECT) and attempts to balance theoretical inquiry with “hands on” design work.
-During the course, we will cover the theoretical foundations of ECT and explore new developments in technology, theory and practice.
-The goal is to open up new horizons for practicing teachers to leverage technology for their own professional and personal empowerment through thinking systematically about technology and the classroom.
+This course is designed to provide a broad introduction to the field of Educational Communications and Technology (ECT) and attempts to balance theoretical inquiry with “hands on” design work.
+During the course, participants will discuss the theoretical foundations of ECT and explore new developments in technology, theory and practice.

 Educational Psychology 315-752: Engaging with Education Research (1 credit)

-This course addresses the fundamentals of research in education.
-The purpose of the class is to provide practicing teachers with basic knowledge and skills to prepare them to consume and analyze academic research.
-The coursework will also prepare teachers to effectively identify and incorporate evidence-based practices into their learning communities.
+This course is designed to address the fundamentals of research in education.
+The purpose of the class is to provide educational practitioners with basic knowledge and skills to prepare them to consume and analyze academic research.
+The coursework will also prepare participants to effectively identify and incorporate evidence-based practices into their learning communities.
 The class will draw upon readings, seminars, research reflections and interactive experiences related to a specific current issue in education to facilitate learning of concepts and application in practice.

 Educational Leadership and Policy Analysis 305-780: Teacher Leadership and Learning Communities (4 credits)

-This course focuses on knowledge and skills teachers need to be leaders in their schools in facilitating the development of strong learning communities that include students, teachers, families, administrators, and other educators.
-The main objectives of this course are to help students (1) understand key concepts, theories, and models used in building and sustaining effective learning communities; (2) understand the impact of environment and human development on the functioning of learning communities; (3) develop skills in creating curriculum that contributes to strong learning communities while considering the needs of all stakeholders; and (4) identify and strengthen leadership skills needed to accomplish students’ educational leadership goals.
+This course is designed to focus on the knowledge and skills educational practitioners need to be leaders in their educational settings by facilitating the development of strong learning communities that include students, teachers, families, administrators, and other educators.
+The main objectives of this course are to help participants (1) understand key concepts, theories, and models used in building and sustaining effective learning communities; (2) understand the impact of environment and human development on the functioning of learning communities; (3) develop skills in creating curriculum that contributes to strong learning communities while considering the needs of all stakeholders; and (4) identify and strengthen leadership skills needed to accomplish students’ educational leadership goals.

-This course examines the legal issues confronting the classroom teacher on a daily basis.
-Students will learn how law impacts both curriculum development and curricular delivery.
-An emphasis will be placed on understanding legal analysis in order to empower teachers to better balance the multiple interests confronting them.
-Students will also learn how an understanding of law can further the development of a democratic classroom.
-Specific topics to be examined include: curricular control, teachers’ academic freedom, religion in the curriculum, equity in programming, special education, student freedoms, student discipline, teacher contracts, teacher discipline, and negligence.
+This course is designed to examine the legal issues confronting an educational professional on a daily basis.
+Participants will learn how law impacts both curriculum development and curricular delivery.
+An emphasis will be placed on understanding legal analysis in order to empower educators to better balance the multiple interests confronting them.
+Participants will also learn how an understanding of law can further the development of a democratic classroom.
+Specific topics to be examined include: curricular control, teachers’ academic freedom, religion in the curriculum, equity in programming, special education, student freedoms, student discipline, contracts, educator discipline, and negligence.